ParisX1/ParisX1/README.md

 ## Hi there I'm Tom.

 👩🏻‍🎓 Studying Computer Science at the Georgia Institute of Technology
-🖥️ Currently working on Unix systems programming
+🖥️ Currently working on Unix systems programming and an AI sentiment analyser
 💾 Previously studied Computer Science at Monash University, Australia
 📜 Teaching Associate for Introduction to Algorithms